surma/surma.dev/content/things/js-to-asc.md

 ### Sneaky defaults

 Another thing that the AssemblyScript folks pointed out to me is that the `--optimize` flag is equivalent to `-O3s` which aggressively optimizes for speed, but makes tradeoffs to reduce binary size. `-O3` optimizes for speed and speed only.
 Having `-O3s` as a default is good in spirit — binary size matters on the web — but is it worth it?
-At least in this specific example the answer is no: `-O3s` ends up trading laughable amounts of bytes (saving ~30 bytes) for a huge performance penalty:
+At least in this specific example the answer is no: `-O3s` ends up trading the laughable amount of ~30 bytes for a huge performance penalty:

 |||datatable
 {
   data: "./static/things/js-to-asc/results.csv",
   requires: ["./static/things/js-to-asc/sanitizer.js"],
   sortable: true,
+  sort: ["vs JS", "ascending"],
   mangle(table, sanitizer) {
     table.filter(
       {